I put off flying with my children for as long as possible. Flying by yourself is hard. Flying with a baby? Now that’s just crazy, right?!

 Nursing/feeding on the plane

-All of the research I did before Emma’s first plane ride said to give her a bottle/food when the plane takes off and when landing to help with ear popping.
+All of the research I did before our first plane ride with babies and everything I read said to give them a bottle/food when the plane takes off and when landing to help with ear popping.

-I’ve given bottles during landing only, take off only, or not at all (due to her feeding schedule) and it didn’t seem to bother her ears either way.
+I’ve given bottles during landing only, take off only, or not at all (due to a feeding schedule) and it didn’t seem to bother little ears either way.

 But, each kid is different–my advice is just to have a bottle or a snack (if age appropriate) available just in case.